dpiponi/Stellarator/README.md

 Debugger
 --------
 Hitting escape while running the emulator drops you into the debugger.
-Use q to quit debugging.
+Use c to quit debugging and return to game playing.

 I'll document the commands eventually but here's an example: